A Local's One Week Puglia Itinerary

 For a fun private guided tour of Matera, reach out to me!
 I’d love to guide you around for a morning, afternoon, or a full day!

 Prepare for some outdoor activity as you’ll be heading on a great hike from old town Matera through the ravine and down into the Morgia Materana canyon.
-You can hire a guide to come with you, but it’s easily doable on your own.
+You can hire a guide to come with you (and I offer this as part of my 5-hour Matera city tour & hike if you’re interested), but it’s easily doable on your own.

 Grabbing a panino and water or supplies for a picnic lunch is the best way to enjoy this.
 The hike is 6 km roundtrip and takes about 2.5 hours.